thumbliner/thumbliner/about.md

 _Reads 10-Ks for fun; vacations in Sarnia._

-**TL;DR** — A business-obsessed generalist from an Afghani trading lineage that settled in Hyderabad ~200 years ago, raised in Jeddah.
-He’s worked across industries and companies of many sizes, going between analytics, finance, investor relations, marketing, and whatever else was needed, while studying and teaching.
-He is now engaged in applied epistemology.
+**TL;DR** — A descendant of Afghani traders who settled in Hyderabad ~200 years ago.
+He has worked across industries and company sizes, moving between analytics, finance, investor relations, marketing, operations, and whatever else was needed, while studying and teaching.
+He is current focus is applied epistemology.

 ---